The operating system is a go-between, between the physical

 The only user that is immune to file permissions is the

-superuser privileges should be kept at a minimum.
-The superuser account
+Administrator privileges should be kept at a minimum.
+The Administrator account

 should only be used, as necessary, to perform system